Using i>clickers for Basic Polling

 - Click the green start polling button on the i>clicker toolbar or click A on the instructor remote.

-- Note: Multiple choice polling is the only recommended option for type of question
+- Note: Multiple choice polling is the only recommended option for type of question if some students are using older iClicker remotes. iClicker 2 users can answer short answer and multiple choice questions

 - Before answering the first poll question, students will need to set the sub-frequency code into their remotes.
 After the first couple of questions, uncheck the box beside 'Warn again on next question' so that polling can proceed more quickly.